cph-cachet/carp.sensing-flutter/carp_serializable/README.md

 This package allows for implementing serialization and deserialization to/from JSON.
 This is done using the [json_serializable](https://pub.dev/packages/json_serializable) package, so please study how the json_serializable package works, before using this package.

 The key feature of this package is that it extends json_serializable with support for serialization of **polymorphic** classes, i.e. classes that inherits from each other.
-This is done by added type information to the json.
+This is done by adding type information to the json.

 ## Getting started